GoogleCloudPlatform/platform-engineering/reference-architectures/automated-password-rotation/README.md

     `Private IP address` is present and no public IP address.
 This restricts access to the instance over public network.

+### Review Secret Manager

+1. In the Cloud Console, using the naviagion menu select `Security > Secret Manager`.
+Confirm that `cloudsql-pswd` is present in the list.
+2. Click on `cloudsql-pswd`.
+3. Click three dots icon and select `View secret value` to view the password for Cloud SQL database.
+4. Copy the secret value, you will use this in the next section to confirm access to the Cloud SQL instance.

 ### Review Cloud Scheduler job

 1. In the Cloud Console, using the naviagion menu select